proof88/PRooFPS-dd/doc/menu-06-Crypto.md

 Therefore, I recommend considering this before investing in a coin on the Ethereum chain.
 Also, you can time your transaction [for less busy time periods](https://etherscan.io/gastracker) when gas fees are usually lower.

-\subsection whatbuy_advanced Advanced / Difficult Level
+\subsection crypto_whatbuy_advanced Advanced / Difficult Level

 Speculate to accumulate.
 The advanced level involves listening to **[signals and analyzing the charts](#signals)**.